- Read your course rule

 Course advice and information sessions may be offered for your course.
 These sessions are an important way to find out about the requirements of your course, which topics to enrol in, and when and where they are offered.
 Check your 5 steps to Flinders for session details or the Course advice details page.

-The Topics 2014 site has information on each topic, including the syllabus, any prerequisites, timetable and fees.
-Follow the links from your5 steps to Flinders or go to Topics 2014.
+The Topics 2015 site has information on each topic, including the syllabus, any prerequisites, timetable and fees.
+Follow the links from your 5 steps to Flinders or go to Topics 2015.

 Download a Timetable planner (PDF 37KB) to help schedule your classes.